|Nutrition Facts (per serving)|

 Garnish with an orange slice and maraschino cherry.
 Serve and enjoy.

-However easy the recipe is, there are some variations out there.
+- However easy the recipe is, there are some variations out there.
 You will come across many recipes that do not distinguish the liqueur, recommend a different liqueur, or have various ratios.
-It is not as complicated as all that.
 To set the record straight, Galliano L'Autentico is the liqueur that makes the proper Harvey Wallbanger.
 No other liqueurs can be successfully substituted in this cocktail.